WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Introduction

 To address this problem, we propose a new benchmark \textbf{WISE} (\textbf{W}orld Knowledge-\textbf{I}nformed \textbf{S}emantic \textbf{E}valuation).
 This benchmark systematically evaluates the implicit semantic understanding and world knowledge integration capabilities of T2I models beyond basic text-image alignment through indirect textual cues.
 WISE covers three major areas: natural sciences, spatiotemporal reasoning, and cultural common sense, and contains 1,000 evaluation questions in 25 sub-areas.
-To rigorously evaluate the consistency of generated images with world knowledge, we design a novel comprehensive metric \textbf{WiScore}, which focuses on the accurate depiction of objects and entities under specific knowledge by weighted calculation of three key dimensions: consistency, realism, and aesthetic quality.

-Moreover, traditional benchmarks always focus on dedicated T2I models, overlooking the potential of unified multimodal models, which integrate powerful LLMs trained on extensive text and image-text pairs and possess demonstrably strong world knowledge.
-While some studies have begun to explore \textbf{whether the strong understanding capabilities of these unified models can benefit image generation}, they often rely on overly simplistic benchmarks, thus failing to sufficiently prove this phenomenon.
+For evaluation, we use \textbf{WiScore} as a task-specific companion protocol that weights consistency, realism, and aesthetic quality, with consistency emphasized to reflect WISE's focus on knowledge-grounded semantic correctness.

 We broadened the scope of our evaluation beyond traditional dedicated T2I models.
-We employed our novel benchmark, WISE, to evaluate a total of 20 T2I models, encompassing both 10 dedicated T2I models and 10 unified multimodal models.
-However, experiment results demonstrate significant deficiencies in complex semantic understanding and world knowledge integration across existing T2I models.
+We use WISE to evaluate a total of 20 T2I models, encompassing both 10 dedicated T2I models and 10 unified multimodal models.
+However, experiment results demonstrate clear deficiencies in complex semantic understanding and world knowledge integration across existing T2I models.
 Even for unified multimodal models, their strong understanding capabilities do not fully translate into advantages in image generation, as revealed by our WISE evaluation.
-This indicates that current approaches to integrating LLMs within unified multimodal models may not yet fully unlock their potential for image generation that effectively integrates and applies world knowledge.
-Our main contributions are as follows:
+This indicates that current approaches to integrating LLMs within unified multimodal models may not yet fully unlock their potential for image generation that integrates and applies world knowledge.